 Today is another post in the Money Diaries series, which is based off New York Magazine’s Sex Diaries.
 We’ve collected stories from real people about their spending habits over seven days, anonymized them, and posted them here.

 This week’s post is by a 36-year-old IT professional who describes himself as a “fledgling financial connoisseur.”
-He’s still working out the kinks to automating his finances and actively implementing my Scrooge Strategy tips.
+He’s still working out the kinks to automating his finances and actively implementing learning from the Ultimate Guide to Personal Finance.
 Read on to see how he’s doing — and notice how there’s a transition period between not managing your money and getting it fully automated.

 * * *